donedgardo/blog/content/blog/top-10-attitudes-and-actions-unprofesional-developers-make.md

 ### 2.Holding themselves unaccountable for shipping bugs.

 "Are you saying the product has to be perfect without bugs?"
-No, but it doesn't mean that you aren't responsible for them.
+No, but it doesn't mean that we aren't responsible for them.
+The attitude that drives the unprofessional is "QA will catch bugs," whereas a professional developer attitude says "QA will find nothing!".
 The human body is too complex to understand, but doctors take an oath not to harm.
 Why shouldn't we?

 Not having a set of automated tests for your code is unprofessional.
 You must know it works, and having automated tests is a discipline that helps immensely.
 But most importantly: